MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-IV-Department-Treasury/subchapter-A-Regulations-Under-Section-15C-Securities-Exchange-Act-1934/part-402-Financial-Responsibility/section-402.2a.md

 Exclude positions in Treasury market risk instruments which form part of a hedge against long and short positions in securities, futures contracts, forward contracts, or options that are not Treasury market risk instruments and are to be included in the calculation of the other securities haircut.
 Only that portion of the total position in a Treasury market risk instrument that forms part of such a hedge may be excluded, and the inclusion of the Treasury market risk instruments must reduce the other securities haircut.

-Column 5 - Under “Total Securities and Financing Positions ( + )” report in the appropriate category the sum of the long financings (column 1) and long securities positions (column 3).
+Column 5—Under “Total Securities and Financing Positions (+)” report in the appropriate category the sum of the long financings (column 1) and long securities positions (column 3).

-Column 6 - Under “Total Securities and Financing Positions (−)” report in the appropriate category the sum of the short financings (column 2) and short securities positions (column 4).
+Column 6—Under “Total Securities and Financing Positions (−)” report in the appropriate category the sum of the short financings (column 2) and short securities positions (column 4).

-Column 7 - Under “Offset Portions” report in the appropriate category the lesser of the absolute values of the positive (column 5) or negative (column 6) total securities and financing positions.
+Column 7—Under “Offset Portions” report in the appropriate category the lesser of the absolute values of the positive (column 5) or negative (column 6) total securities and financing positions.

-Column 8 - Under “Net Immediate Positions” report in the appropriate category the sum, or net value, of the positive (column 5) and negative (column 6) total securities and financing positions.
+Column 8—Under “Net Immediate Positions” report in the appropriate category the sum, or net value, of the positive (column 5) and negative (column 6) total securities and financing positions.

 Columns 7, “Offset Portions,” and 8, “Net Immediate Positions,” are to be carried to Schedule C.

-Schedule C - Governments Offset Portion and Net Immediate Position Interim Haircuts Calculation
+Schedule C—Governments Offset Portion and Net Immediate Position Interim Haircuts Calculation

 Schedule C is used to calculate the total governments offset portion haircut and net immediate position interim haircuts by applying offset and net position haircut factors to the offset portions and net immediate positions in Treasury market risk instruments and financings.
 The total governments offset portion haircut is then carried to Schedule A, and the net immediate position interim haircuts are carried to Schedule D or E.

-Column 7 - Transfer to column 7, “Governments Offset Portion - $ Amounts,” column seven from Schedule B, “Offset Portions.”
+Column 7—Transfer to column 7, “Governments Offset Portion—$ Amounts,” column seven from Schedule B, “Offset Portions.”

-Column 9 - These are the governments offset portion haircut factors given at 17 CFR 402.2(f)(2).
+Column 9—These are the governments offset portion haircut factors given at 17 CFR 402.2(f)(2).
 They may be updated from time to time.

-Column 10 - Under “Governments Offset Portion - Haircuts” report in the appropriate category the product of the corresponding values in column 7, “$ Amounts,” and in column 9, “Factors.”
+Column 10—Under “Governments Offset Portion—Haircuts” report in the appropriate category the product of the corresponding values in column 7, “$ Amounts,” and in column 9, “Factors.”

-To determine the total governments offset portion haircut, sum the values under “Governments Offset Portion - Haircuts” in column 10, and enter this number in the appropriate space.
+To determine the total governments offset portion haircut, sum the values under “Governments Offset Portion—Haircuts” in column 10, and enter this number in the appropriate space.
 Carry this value to Schedule A, line 2a, converting, if necessary, to thousands of dollars.

-Column 8 - Transfer to column 8, “Net Immediate Positions - $ Amounts,” column eight from Schedule B, “Net Immediate Positions.”
+Column 8—Transfer to column 8, “Net Immediate Positions—$ Amounts,” column eight from Schedule B, “Net Immediate Positions.”

-Column 11 - These are the net immediate position haircut factors given at 17 CFR 402.2(f)(2).
+Column 11—These are the net immediate position haircut factors given at 17 CFR 402.2(f)(2).
 They may be updated from time to time.

-Column 12 - Under “Net Immediate Positions - Interim Haircuts” place in the appropriate category the product of the corresponding values in column 8, “$ Amounts,” and in column 11, “Factors.”
+Column 12—Under “Net Immediate Positions—Interim Haircuts” place in the appropriate category the product of the corresponding values in column 8, “$ Amounts,” and in column 11, “Factors.”
 A haircut on a short position remains negative.

 Carry column 12 to Schedule D, or, if there are no futures, forwards, or options positions, to Schedule E.

-Schedule D - Consolidation of Net Immediate Position Interim Haircuts with Gross Futures and Options Interim Haircuts
+Schedule D—Consolidation of Net Immediate Position Interim Haircuts with Gross Futures and Options Interim Haircuts

 Schedule D is used to enter haircuts on futures, forwards and options positions and to calculate the total futures and options offset haircut and the residual position interim haircuts as needed for Schedules A and E respectively.
 If there are no futures and options positions, it is not necessary to fill out Schedule D.